ki-preclinical-imaging-and-testing/science_data_kit/project/roadmap_index.md

 When a roadmap set is completed (all planned tasks have been implemented):

 1. Move all files in the completed roadmap set to the `project/archive/` directory
-2. Extract any remaining tasks (marked as "To Do" or in the "Next Steps" section) and add them to the `later_phase.md` file
+2. Extract any remaining tasks (marked as "To Do" or in the "Next Steps" section) and add them to the `roadmap_later.md` file
 3. Update this master index to reflect that the roadmap set has been completed and archived

 For more detailed guidelines on working with roadmaps and the project directory, see [roadmap_memo.md](roadmap_memo.md).

 ## Conclusion

-The Science Data Kit project has made significant progress towards its goal of becoming a comprehensive data analysis and visualization tool.
-Both Phase 1 and Phase 2 of development have been completed, with several major roadmaps successfully implemented and archived:
+The Science Data Kit project has successfully achieved its goal of becoming a comprehensive data analysis and visualization tool.
+All three phases of development have been completed, with several major roadmaps successfully implemented and archived:

 1. **Phase 1: General SDK Development**: Established the foundation with database restructuring, code standards compliance, and installation improvements.
+2. **Phase 2: SDK Enhancement and Expansion**: Implemented session management, multimodal data integration, advanced database features, API layer enhancement, and user experience improvements.
+3. **Phase 3: SDK Completion and Advanced Features**: Completed comprehensive documentation, implemented platform integrations with NC3Rs EDA tool, PubMed, and ISA Tools, enhanced analysis tools integration with pandas, scikit-learn, matplotlib, plotly, NumPy, SciPy, and D3.js, optimized performance with profiling, parallel processing, and Neo4j configuration optimization, implemented advanced features including query builder, batch requests, and data analysis pipeline integration, and added support for SQL databases and RESTful APIs.
-2. **Microsoft Graph API Integration**: Enables the SDK to access and analyze data from Microsoft 365 services.
+4. **Microsoft Graph API Integration**: Enabled the SDK to access and analyze data from Microsoft 365 services.
-3. **Codebase Organization and Documentation**: Improves the organization, reduces redundancy, and enhances documentation in the codebase.
+5. **Codebase Organization and Documentation**: Improved the organization, reduced redundancy, and enhanced documentation in the codebase.
-4. **Application Refactoring**: Refactors the application to improve its architecture, maintainability, and user experience.
+6. **Application Refactoring**: Refactored the application to improve its architecture, maintainability, and user experience.
-5. **Phase 2: SDK Enhancement and Expansion**: Implemented session management, multimodal data integration, advanced database features, API layer enhancement, and user experience improvements.

-Work is now transitioning to Phase 3, which will focus on completing documentation, implementing additional platform integrations, enhancing analysis tools integration, optimizing performance, and adding advanced features.
-Current active roadmaps include:

-1. **Phase 3: SDK Completion and Advanced Features**: Completing documentation, implementing additional platform integrations, enhancing analysis tools integration, optimizing performance, and adding advanced features.
-2. **Data Source Integration**: Implementing Google Sheets and Dropbox data source integrations.
+7. **Data Source Integration**: Implemented Google Sheets and Dropbox data source integrations.
-3. **Infrastructure GUI**: Enhancing server management and connection capabilities for containerized services.
+8. **Infrastructure GUI**: Enhanced server management and connection capabilities for containerized services.
-4. **Ontology Integration**: Refactoring the SDK to focus on ontology integration with Neo4j as the core technology.
+9. **Ontology Integration**: Refactored the SDK to focus on ontology integration with Neo4j as the core technology.

-These roadmaps address key areas of functionality that will make the Science Data Kit more versatile and user-friendly.
-Any remaining tasks from the completed roadmaps have been collected in the later_phase.md file for future consideration.
+These roadmaps have addressed key areas of functionality that have made the Science Data Kit versatile and user-friendly.
+Any remaining tasks from the completed roadmaps have been collected in the roadmap_later.md file for future consideration.

-The project continues to evolve with a focus on documentation, platform integrations, analysis tools, performance optimization, advanced features, user interface enhancements, additional data sources, and machine learning integration, ensuring that the Science Data Kit remains a valuable tool for scientific data management and analysis.
-Phase 3 will build upon the solid foundation established in Phase 1 and the enhanced functionality developed in Phase 2, taking the SDK to its final form as a comprehensive and powerful tool for scientific data analysis and visualization.
+The Science Data Kit now stands as a comprehensive and powerful tool for scientific data analysis and visualization, with robust documentation, extensive platform integrations, powerful analysis tools, optimized performance, advanced features, and support for various data sources.
+Future enhancements may include user interface improvements, additional data source connectors, machine learning integration, and integration with reporting engine, as outlined in the roadmap_later.md file.